anshullahoti/ASR/README.md

 Data

-1. Currently I am using VoxForge Dataset for building ASR models.
+1. Currently In this demo I am using VoxForge Dataset for building ASR models.
 Since it is small datasets.
-So If htere ia any error in building models I can rectify it fast.
-After I will use LibriSpeech , TED-LIUM datasets.
+So If there is any error in building models I can rectify it fast.

-2. Crrently I have downloaded data manually but my plan is to automate data download using web-scraping.
+File Name - download_data.py

+1. This script is for downloading data automaticlly.
+I am using web scraping to download the data.
+2. Run python2 download_data.py you will get the data.
+But you have to make minor changes in script like - first you have to mention in which folder you want the data and second link of the dataset which you want to download.

 File Name - generate_text.py